Devskiller/devskiller-sample-python-calculator/README.md

 ## Introduction

 With [DevSKiller.com](https://devskiller.com) you can assess candidates' programming skills during your recruitment process.
 Programming tasks are the best way to test candidates programming skills.
-The candidate is asked to modify a source code of some existing project.
+The candidate is asked to modify source code of an existing project.

 During the test, the candidate is allowed to edit the source code of the project with our browser-based code editor and can build the project inside the browser at any time.
 Candidate can also download the project code and edit it locally with the favorite IDE.